Mission and Vision

 About the School of Nursing

-The School of Nursing offers a program for men and women seeking a Bachelor of Science degree in nursing.
+The School of Nursing offers a program dedicated students seeking education in professional nursing:

-Nursing majors receive clinical experience in local hospitals, nurse managed centers, and community health agencies under the guidance of nursing faculty from the university.
+Bachelor's nursing majors receive clinical experience in local hospitals, nurse managed centers, and community health agencies under the guidance of dedicated nursing faculty.

 The requirements of the Nursing Major may be found in the current SJSU catalog.